-A statistical test such as the Wilcoxon matched pair test can be used to investigate whether a statistically significant bias exists between the Mel\Delta k LIBS data set and the reference laboratory data set.
-The results from such a test should be used in conjunction with the linear regression data such as that presented in Table 5-3.
-Although the statistical test may indicate that a significant bias exists between the two methods, the magnitude of that bias must also be taken into account in the overall assessment of method comparability.
-In light of the fact that the Mel∆ok LIBS is designated a Level 1 technology, statistical testing is left to the discretion of the technology developer.
+A statistical test such as the Wilcoxon matched pair test can be used to investigate whether a statistically significant bias exists between the stripping analysis and the reference laboratory data set.
+The results from such a test should be used in conjunction with linear regression data, such as the data presented in Table 5-3.
+Although the statistical test may indicate that a significant bias exists between the two methods, the magnitude of that bias must also be considered in the overall assessment of method comparability.
+Because the stripping analysis technologies are designated Level 1, formal statistical testing is left to the discretion of the technology developer.